spec-framework/documentation/output/book.md

 The UI building process does not make a distinction between basic and composed widgets\.Hence, at a specific point in the building process of a basic widget the default spec method of the widget is called, just as if it would be a composed widget\.However in this case, instead of providing a layout for multiple widgets that comprise the UI, this method builds an adapter to the underlying UI framework\.Depending of the underlying UI framework that is currently used, this method can provide different kind of adapters, for example an adapter for Morphic, or an adapter for Seaside, etc\.

-The adapter, when created, will instantiate a widget that is specific to the UI framework being used\.
+The adapter, when instantiated by the UI model, will instantiate a widget that is specific to the UI framework being used\.

-    Note: For Ben: please clarify the 'when created'.
-Is this when the spec method executes, or at some later point in time?

-For example, when using a List in the Morphic UI, the adaptor will be a MorphicListAdapter and it will contain a PluggableListMorph\.This is this framework specific widget which will be returned by the model and rendered\.
+For example, when using a List in the Morphic UI, the adaptor will be a MorphicListAdapter and it will contain a PluggableListMorph\.This is this framework specific widget which will be added to the widget container\.

-    Note: For Ben: It is not clear when it will be returned, and to who it will be returned, and how this links to it being rendered.

 Figure [5\.1](#model_adapter_uielement) shows the relationship between those objects\.

-    Note: For Ben: Model is an instance of Adapter and Adapter is an instance of UI Element?
-That can not be right ...

 <a name="model\_adapter\_uielement"></a>![model\_adapter\_uielement](figures/Model-Adapter-UIElement.png "Relationship between the model, the adapter, and the ui element")